John & Yoko @ Madison Square Garden 8/30/72

 Photo: Alec Byrne

-I still have Yoko’s Box Of Smile from that day.
-I went to the rehearsal matinee in the afternoon.
-The evening performance was sold out, but the matinee was announced at the last minute so there were many empty seats.
-The emcee Geraldo Rivera told us all to come down and fill the seats up front!
+I attended the rehearsal matinee in the afternoon.
+The evening performance quickly sold out.
+The matinee was announced at the last minute, so there were many empty seats.
+Emcee Geraldo Rivera told us all to come down and fill the seats up front!
 I never ran so fast in my life!

-John and Yoko bought $59,000 worth of tickets to give away to fans. $1.5 million dollars was raised for the cause.
+John and Yoko bought $59,000 worth of tickets to give away to fans. $1.5 million was raised for Willowbrook.
+They also arranged a special day out in Central Park for some of the patients, providing each child with a volunteer buddy (hence the title of the concert, One to One).

-John and Yoko alternated songs.
+They alternated songs.
 I was in heaven.
-John did a bone-chilling version of ‘Mother’ and other solo songs including ‘Instant Karma’, ‘Cold Turkey’ and ‘Imagine’.
-I had not thought of John as a Beatle for awhile – he was just John to me, but when he kicked into ‘Come Together’ it gave me chills to hear his unmistakable Beatle voice!
-The backing band was Plastic Ono Elephant’s Memory band.
+John did a bone-chilling version of ‘Mother,’ and other solo songs including ‘Instant Karma’, ‘Cold Turkey’ and ‘Imagine.’
+I had not thought of John as a Beatle for two years – he was just John to me.
+But when he started singing ‘Come Together,’ his unmistakable “Beatle” voice resonated throughout the venue!
+The backing band was Plastic Ono Elephant’s Memory with many others joining in.

 The concert also featured Stevie Wonder and Sha Na Na (and Roberta Flack in the evening performance).
-Stevie performed ‘Superstition’ live, before the single was even released.
-Five months later (Jan.
-1973) it hit No. 1.
+Stevie performed ‘Superstition’ live, before the single was released.
+Five months later in January 1973, it hit No. 1.

 In Your Mind – The Infinite Universe of Yoko Ono